|Organic Pasture Raised

 Meat chickens will be able to be reserved for $3 each and will be harvested

-every Thursday throughout the summer beginning in May
+every Wednesday and Thursday throughout the summer beginning in May

 up until the weather turns yucky again.